pittpv/aztec-monitoring-script/en/README.md

 ### Updating the Monitoring Agent

-If there is an update for the cron-agent, first update the entire script.
+If there is an update for the monitoring agent, first update the entire script.
 Then delete the old agent and create a new one.
 The ChatID and Telegram token you previously entered are automatically assigned to the new agent.

 ## 🚀 Installing the Aztec node v 2.1.9